Phan73/toysandfun/README.md

 To be defined during development stage.
 Suggested stack:

-- HTML5 / CSS3
+- HTML5
-- JavaScript (React or Vue)
+- JavaScript
-- Node.js / Express
+- Node.js
-- MongoDB or Firebase
 - Stripe or PayPal for payment gateway

 ---